 9. The Ggantija Temple, Gozo

 I love it when little hands touch something really old.
 There are so many megalithic temples on Malta, it’s an amazing place for UNESCo sites, this one was 5600 years old, older than stonehenge.
 This graffiti on part of the temples, which were excavated in the early 1800s, goes back only as far as 1867, but even that seems incredible somehow – look at that font!

 ‘Thank you for bringing me here Mummy and Daddy, it was amazing.’

 When we arrived the kids were complaining, we’d promised beach and this was ‘just rocks’.
-But this place is awe inspiring and magical.
+But this area is awe inspiring and magical.
 We took a 4 Euro boat trip through caves, to admire the Azure Window itself, which you see behind me, a stunning arch in the cliffs.
-We had ice creams and clambered on the rocks, which is crammed full of fossils and resembles the surface of the moon.
-The sun set on Mr A’s last day of his 30s and I took this photo which brought a tear to my eye as the shutter clicked.
+We had ice creams and clambered on the rock, which is crammed full of fossils and resembles the surface of the moon.
+The sun set on Mr A’s last day of his 30s and I took this photo which brought a happy tear to my eye as the shutter clicked.

 Thanks to James Villas for hosting us at Villa Kentia, it was everything we had hoped it would be, and more.
 A superb base for all our adventures and for entertaining our friends who live out there.
 For more information on James Villas in Malta please check out this page.